NoahGX/Cybersecurity-Exercises/README.md

 ## Usage
 - Navigate to the respective folder.
-- Store all outputs and logs in the predefined files and directories as instructed.
 - Outputs and logs are saved as files and documents for review.

 ## Prerequisites